Differential operators admitting various rates of spectral projection growth: Perturbations of Schr odinger operators with single-well potentials

-as in \eqref{Ls.fam}.
-The reasoning above gives that all $L_t$ have identical spectrum.
-Fix an eigenvalue $\lambda \in \opnm{Spec} T$ and an $\eps > 0$ smaller than the distance from $\lambda$ to any other eigenvalue.
-Using \cite[Thm.\ IV.1.16]{Kato-1966}, we have that the trace of the spectral projection,
+Finally, we consider the family $L_t$, $t \in [-1,1]$, as in \eqref{Ls.fam}.
+The reasoning above gives that all $L_t$ have identical spectrum, in particular $\opnm{Spec}(L^*) = \opnm{Spec}(L_{-1}) = \opnm{Spec}(T)$.
+In order to obtain agreement of the algebraic multiplicities, defined as the dimensions of the spaces of root vectors, fix an eigenvalue $\lambda \in \opnm{Spec} (T)$ and an $\eps > 0$ smaller than the distance from $\lambda$ to any other eigenvalue.
+Using \cite[Thm.\ VII.1.3]{Kato-1966}, we have that the trace of the spectral projection,

 is a continuous function of $t$.
 This trace gives the dimension of the space of root vectors associated with the eigenvalue $\lambda$, and therefore the algebraic multiplicity of each eigenvalue matches that of $T = L_0$, which is one. \end{proof}